Garphill Games: Publication history

-Design Philosophy and Production

-Phillips' games have complex gameplay and thematic elements.
-The games often involve worker placement, card management, or dice placement mechanics, tailored to suit the theme of each game.
-"Raiders of the North Sea", for example, blends its raiding theme with a unique worker placement mechanism that requires players to place and remove workers each turn.

-Garphill's games are produced with a focus on quality materials, such as wooden and metal components.
-Art plays a significant role in the company's games, with a consistent visual style that complements the gameplay.
-Phillips collaborates with artists like Mihajlo Dimitrievski (a.k.a.
-The Mico) and Sam Phillips, his brother.

 Community and market impact

 Garphill Games is a significant player in the independent tabletop scene in New Zealand and internationally.
 The company's success has encouraged other local designers to pursue board game creation, and Phillips is an advocate for growing New Zealand's tabletop community.
 He actively participates in local game design meetups and supports initiatives to help new designers enter the market.

 Despite its growth, Garphill remains a small operation.
 Phillips has expressed that while expansion is possible, he values being directly involved in every part of the process—from design to production—and prefers this level of control over becoming a large-scale publisher.
 As of 2023, Phillips noted the growing competition in New Zealand but highlighted opportunities for new entrants, particularly in areas like game distribution and crowdfunding support.

 Awards and recognition

 Garphill Games has received recognition for its innovative game designs.
 Notably: